ShoreShop/ShoreModel_Benchmark/README.md

 - `shorelines_obs.csv`: Shoreline position between 1987 and 2018 for model calibration/training for each transect.
 - `shorelines_target_short.csv`: Target dates where short-term shoreline prediction will be evaluated.
 - `shorelines_target_medium.csv`: Target dates where medium-term shoreline prediction will be evaluated.
 The shoreline position for 1950 is also provided as context for prediction.
 - `Hindcast wave data (Hs.csv, Tp.csv, Dp.csv)`: Hindcast significant wave height, peak wave period and peak wave direction between 1950 and 2024 for each transect.
+Hindcast wave data can be used for short-term and medium-term shoreline modelling.
 - `Forecast wave data (Hs.csv, Tp.csv, Dp.csv)`: RCP 8.5 forecast significant wave height, peak wave period and peak wave direction between 2005 and 2100 for each transect.
+Forecast wave data can be used for long-term shoreline modelling.
-- `Sea level data (SLR.csv)`: Annually mean of sea level between 1980 and 2100 including the gauge measurement (pre-2020) and the RCP 8.5 projection (post-2020).
+- `Sea level data (SLR_obs.csv, SLR_proj.csv)`: Annually mean of sea level between 1980 and 2100, including the gauge measurement (1980-2018) and the RCP 8.5 projection (2019-2100).

 The following constants are also provided.
 - `Depth of wave data`: 10 (m)
 - `Mean grain size D50`: 0.3 (mm)